Jasmin Coratti

 Jasmin Coratti (born 5 August 2001) is an Italian snowboarder specializing in parallel slalom and parallel giant slalom disciplines.

 Career

-During the 2024–25 FIS Snowboard World Cup, Coratti earned her first World Cup podium on 12 December 2024.
+During the 2024–25 FIS Snowboard World Cup, Coratti earned her first career World Cup podium on 12 December 2024.

 Coratti represented Italy at the 2025 Snowboarding World Championships and won a silver medal in the mixed parallel slalom event, along with Gabriel Messner.

 Personal life

 Coratti's brother, Edwin, is also a snowboarder.